mxteuss/Company/README.md

 ## Employee Salary Calculator

-This project implements a system to calculate the monthly salary of employees based on their employment type.
-The system differentiates between permanent employees and outsourced (contract) employees and applies the respective salary rules for each.
+This project implements a system to calculate employees' monthly salaries based on their employment type.
+The system differentiates between permanent and outsourced (contract) employees and applies the respective salary rules for each.

 ## Features
 - Calculate monthly salary for permanent employees (base salary + fixed bonuses).